kostasmarkopoulos/home-soc-lab/README.md

 - **Detection engineering is about suspicious *combinations*, not single events** — certutil alone is benign; certutil + a URL is the signal.
 Same with PowerShell + `-enc`.
+- **Investigative pivoting** — when the primary alert source (EventCode 10) returned nothing, pivoted to process-creation logs to find corroborating evidence rather than closing the alert.
 - **How log forwarding works end to end** — the Universal Forwarder ships specified channels (`inputs.conf`) to the Splunk indexer over port 9997.
 - **VM-to-host networking** — on UTM's shared network, the forwarder had to point